Dirc/webapp_fullstack_go_docker/blog.md

 There is a database called `bird_encyclopedia` with a table `birds` which has two columns `species` and `description`.

-More details of this webapp can be found in this great [tutorial of Soham Kamani](https://www.sohamkamani.com/blog/2017/09/13/how-to-build-a-web-application-in-golang/).
+More details of this webapp can be found in [this great tutorial of Soham Kamani](https://www.sohamkamani.com/blog/2017/09/13/how-to-build-a-web-application-in-golang/).

-## Get GO code runnning in a Go container
+## Get Go code running in a Go container

 To get the webapp running in a container, we will use the [official GoLang image](https://hub.docker.com/_/golang/).
 Since we have a simple webapp, we do not need to add much to the example `Dockerfile`.
 We only add a more recent version of the golang image and expose a port.